evshiron/nwjs-builder-phoenix/docs/Options.md

 --- | --- | ---
 icon | string | .ico icon file for NSIS installers.
 Defaults to `undefined`. unIcon | string | .ico icon file for NSIS uninstallers.
 Defaults to `undefined`. languages | string[] | Languages for NSIS installers.
 Multiple languages will result in a language selection dialog on startup.
+See [/assets/nsis/Contrib/Language files/](../assets/nsis/Contrib/Language files/) for available values.
 Defaults to `[ 'English' ]`. diffUpdaters | boolean | Whether to build diff updaters.
 Defaults to `false`. hashCalculation | boolean | Whether to calculate hashes for installers and updaters.
 Defaults to `true`.